| Congregational Governing Documents West Virginia-Western Maryland Synod |

 of the congregation, though the congregation's articles of

 incorporation (if any) technically take precedence.
-Because a congregations of the ELCA must abide by the
+Because a congregation of the ELCA must abide by the

 provisions of Chapter 9 of the Constitution, Bylaws, and Continuing